Moving overseas is a new beginning that gives you the chance to follow your dream and live an exciting and life-changing adventure. Thousands of peopl

 You need to invest €1,000,000 directly in the Estonian economy to qualify for this visa.
-The investment must be into a company registered on the Estonia commercial register or in a fund that invests primarily in Estonian companies.
+The investment must be into a company registered on the national commercial register or in a fund that invests primarily in Estonian companies.

-Do you have experience of moving to Estonia?
-We’d love to hear from you about why you chose to immigrate to Estonia and the pros and cons of living and working there.
-For example, we’d be very interested in your experience with Estonia visas and residency permits, Estonia citizenship, Estonia nationality, and Estonia passports.
+What did you feel are the pros and cons of living and working in the country.
+For example, we’d be very interested in your experience with Estonia visas and residency permits, citizenship, Estonia nationality, and Estonia passports.

 Please contact us to share your Expat story here.